 - Review daily shift reports and provide corrective action, as needed

-- Provide front-line facility supervision and management, as needed
+- Provide front-line program supervision and management, as needed

 - Be aware of and enact Emergency Action Plan (EAP)

-- Attend all staff training sessions, meetings, and team-building/service events
+- Actively participate in staff training sessions, meetings, and team-building/service events

 - Maintain active American Red Cross CPR/AED and First-Aid certifications (provided upon hire if not already certified)

 - Maintain 20 weekly office hours in coordination with Director of Recreation

 - Assist in other departmental planning efforts that further the mission of the University